Survodutide vs Retatrutide — Dual Agonist vs Triple Agonist

 How Does the Weight Loss Data Compare?

 Cross-trial caveat: These figures come from different trial designs, different patient populations, different dose ranges, and different time points.
-The 28.7% vs ~19% gap is real as reported, but it does not constitute a head-to-head comparison.
-Survodutide’s Phase 3 results — when reported — may narrow or widen this gap.
-Until a head-to-head trial is conducted (none is planned or registered), the comparison remains indirect.
+The 28.3% vs 16.6% gap is real as reported, but it does not constitute a head-to-head comparison.
+Until a randomised head-to-head trial is conducted (none is planned or registered), the comparison remains indirect.
 For retatrutide-specific dosing protocols and titration schedules, see the retatrutide dosage guide.

 | Feature | Survodutide | Retatrutide |